lmr97/itunes-to-jellyfin/README.md

 For this step, see [Jellyfin's installation guide](https://jellyfin.org/docs/general/installation/) for instructions for your server setup.

 Since Jellyfin runs its commands, not as your user, but as a user called `jellyfin`, you need to give the `jellyfin` user access to your music.
-It only needs read and execute access, and often the user group in your name has these permissions for all your files.
-So if you're on Linux, you can add `jellyfin` to your user group by running:
+If you're on Linux/Mac, it works best if you give the `jellyfin` user ownership of the media directory, and add it to your user's group:

 ```
+sudo chown -R jellyfin <your media directory>
 sudo gpasswd --add jellyfin $USER
 ```

+You'll also want the web client, as that gives you a nice GUI for Jellyfin, accessible through your browser.
+The rest of the steps assume you are using the web client.

 ### Step 5 &mdash; Add music and playlists to Jellyfin

 1. **Make a playlist through Jellyfin**.
 You can do so by finding a song, clicking the **triple-dot** icon, and selecting **Add to Playlist** from the menu, and fill out the relevant information.

 3. **Find the playlist** you made, then click the **triple-dot**, and go to **Edit Metadata...**, and note down what the Path to the playlist is.
 The parent folder of the folder at the end of the path is where all your playlists should be placed (more on that shortly).
+If you're using a Docker container, the directory we need is the local one *outside* the container, not the path from within the container.
 I'll call this directory `playlist_dir` below.

 ### Step 6 &mdash; Convert your playlists